-Law 235 Administrative Law or 285 Environmental Law is recommended.
+Prerequisites: Law 235 Administrative Law or Law 285 Environmental Law are recommended but not required.

 Final Assessment: Exam